PaulaGweke/My-First-Data-Analysis-Repo/Data_Modelling_SuperStore_Report/README.md

 * The data was transformed using Power BI.
 * The data was clean to correct for first row headers and any misplaced data type.
 * Empty cells were removed from the dimension tables.
-* A new column, 'Year' was extracted from the data.
 * A new column 'Total Sales' was created from the (sales*quantiy) -(salas*quantity*discount).
+As the Sales were treated in this report as representing individual prices.
 * A new columm, 'COGS' was created from the difference between Total Sales and Profit.
 * A new column 'Discount' was created from (salas*quantity*discount).
+* A new measure for sales without the 'organic' sales called "Team People" was created
-* The data was loaded and the realtionships between the fact and dimension sheets were established.
+* The data was loaded and the relationships between the fact and dimension sheets were established.
 * Measures such as count of unique product and quatity sold were calculated.

 # Data Findings